 People do not make purchasing decisions the way they used to.
 Because of the changing habits of consumers, traditional (offline) marketing is not as effective as it used to be.

 To connect with your audience, you need to meet them online.

 “Digital” is an umbrella term.
 It encompasses all the ways your company connects with current and perspective customers online.
-It includes the obvious things like websites, email lists, social media, blogs, videos, online reviews, etc. And it includes the newer stuff, like chatbots.
+This includes the obvious things like websites, email lists, social media, blogs, videos, online reviews, etc. It also includes the newer stuff, like chatbots.

 Step 1: Set SMART Objectives